BboyAwey/maxios/README.md

 - `retryWhen`: Defines retry logic.
   - `retryWhen.requestSuccess`: Logic for retrying after a successful request.
     - `beforeRetry`: An optional callback executed before each retry.
+If it returns `Promise.reject()` or `false`, all the retry logic will be stopped.
     - `condition`: A function determining whether to retry based on the response.
     - `retryOthers`: Indicates whether to cancel and retry other pending requests.
     - `maximumCount`: Specifies the maximum number of retries.